 It’s definitely a powder day today!
-With 14 inches falling since Thursday morning, several of them after the mountain closed yesterday, the snow is amazing.
-The corduroy is extra thick and there are still plenty of freshies on the trees and sides of the runs.
+With 14 inches falling since Thursday morning, much of it after the mountain closed yesterday, the snow is amazing.
+The corduroy is extra thick, and there are still plenty of freshies on the trees and sides of the runs.

-The morning started out chilly with a summit temperature of only three degrees.
+The morning started out chilly with a summit temperature of only 3 degrees.
 I was happy to have worn two extra layers and my gaiter, though the sun is already warming things up.

 Three O’Clock had a thick layer of snow on top of a fresh groom, and the turns were smooth and delicious the whole way down.

-I can say it was worth driving home late last night to feel my skis dip into the soft snow in Sideburn, catch fresh turns on Storm Peak Face and ski corduroy all the way down Hurricane.
+I can say it was worth driving home to Steamboat late last night to feel my skis dip into the soft snow in Sideburn, catch fresh turns on Storm Peak face and ski corduroy all the way down Hurricane.
 Yum!

 If you are skiing the trees today, take care to avoid the wells that form around the evergreen trees.
 It can be quite dangerous if you ski to close to them.
-I was once with a group of friends skiing the trees in Beaver Creek, my friend Keely singing me that 50 Cent song, Party Like it’s Your Birthday, when she went head first into a well.
+I was once with a group of friends skiing the trees in Beaver Creek, when my friend Keely went head first into a well.
 We were lucky to be able to dig her out quickly.
-Just sayin’ take a few friends with you and ski safe if you’re venturing into our divine tree territory.
+Just sayin’, take a few friends with you and ski safe if you’re venturing into our divine tree territory.